 is the URL of the Cloud Run service you are invoking.
 This value should remain as the URL of the service, even when making requests to a specific traffic tag.$STS_TOKEN

-If workload identity federation is not appropriate for your environment, you can use a downloaded service account key to authenticate.
-Update your client code to use the authentication libraries as described above with Application Default Credentials.
+If Workload Identity Federation is not appropriate for your environment, you can use a downloaded service account key to authenticate from outside Google Cloud.
+Update your client code to use the authentication libraries as described previously with Application Default Credentials.

-You can acquire a Google-signed ID token using a self-signed JWT, but this is quite complicated and potentially error-prone.
-The basic steps are:
+You can acquire a Google-signed ID token by using a self-signed JWT, but this is quite complicated and potentially error-prone.
+The basic steps are as follows:

 Self-sign a service account JWT with the